Skip to content

 Source: T. Rowe Price.

 For illustrative purposes only.
 Not representative of an actual investment or T. Rowe Price product.
 This analysis contains information derived from a Monte Carlo simulation.
-See Appendix and Additional Disclosures for important information.
+See Appendix and Additional Disclosure for important information.

 3. a CB plan.